 Here I would like to list books which you could find interesting if you plan the visit of Georgia.
 When it comes to Sakartvelo, they form the backbone of my library and I think I can recommend each one of them :)

 Against the Compass Guide to Georgia - terrific travel guide by Joan, admin of Against the Compass travel blog.
 He wrote it based on his 7-months long stay in the country.
 What I like the most that it's personal - he doesn´t sugarcoat everything he sees and if he but provides honest, and sometimes not that positive opinions.

 The book also, unlike classic publications, doesn't contain long lists or hotels and restaurants since these can be nowadays easily looked up online.
 Instead, author provides more in-depth info and tries to answer questions adventurous traveller may ask.
 This narrow focus is actually book's greatest strength and weakness - it's great for backpackers but if you for example travel with family, you may be more satisfied by classic guides.
-Oh, and if you use the code caucasus-georgia during checkout, you will get 10% discount.
+Book used to be sold as an e-book, but since recently it can be downloaded for free.

 Georgia, Armenia & Azerbaijan by Lonelyplanet - a classic guide, the one also I used during my first visits.
 Saved our butts several times when we had to change plans on last minute.
 Yet, there is a problem - since the book covers three countries, the author had to do many compromises about what to include and what to skip - as a result, some places were barely described and others not covered at all (Racha!). because of this, I would recommendit mainly to people who want to combine Georrgia with another country in the region.visit all three countries in one swoop.